 - It helps in communicating the transfer of data and instruction between all the input devices and output devices

 - Its function is not to store any kind of data or instruction.

-Arithmetic Logic Unit (ALU) is made up of two components which are as follows:
+The arithmetic Logic Unit (ALU) is made up of two components which are as follows: